graphcore/PopTransformer/README.md

 # PopTransformer
 The repository provides a fundamental framework(including layers, operators, models, etc) that allow users to develop and run highly optimized transformer-based models(inference-only) with [Poplar SDK](https://docs.graphcore.ai/en/latest/software.html) on [Graphcore IPU](https://www.graphcore.ai/).
-Currently we provide examples like GPT2 and ChatGLM, and more LLM models will be supported in the future.
+Currently, we provide examples like GPT2 and ChatGLM, and more LLM models will be supported in the future.

 ## Install

-Follow below steps to setup develop environment on C600:
+Follow the below steps to setup the development environment on C600:
-1. (Optional) Create python virtual env
+1. (Optional) Create Python virtual env
 2. Enable Poplar SDK(all models are tested with SDK `3.2.0`)
 ```
 source [path-to-sdk]/enable.sh